getreu/tp-note/README.md

 ---
-title: "Tp-Note - Minimalistic note taking: save and edit your clipboard content as a note file"
+title: "Tp-Note - Minimalistic note-taking: save and edit your clipboard content as a note file"
 author: Jens Getreu
 filename_sync: false
 ---